Cleveland Township, Rowan County, North Carolina

 Cleveland Township is one of fourteen non-functioning county subdivisions (townships) in Rowan County, North Carolina that were established in 1868.
 The township had a population of 2,817 according to the 2010 census.
 The only incorporated municipality in Cleveland Township is the town of Cleveland.
 Residents are served by the Rowan–Salisbury School System and the township is home to Mt Ulla Elementary School.

 History

-In 1831, the first post office in the general vicinity of present-day Cleveland was established.
+On 18 March 1831, the first post office in the general vicinity of present-day Cleveland was established with John Cowan the first postmaster.
 It was named Cowansville.

-In 1850 before Western North Carolina (WNC) Railroad was built, the post office and thus the town in the vicinity of present-day Cleveland was called Rowan Mills, getting its name from a large five-story flour milled owned by Osborn Giles Foard (1820-1882), who was also the first Rowan Mills postmaster.
+On 7 January 1856, before the Western North Carolina (WNC) Railroad was built, the post office and thus the town in the vicinity of present-day Cleveland were renamed to Rowan Mills, getting this name from a large plantation nearby owned by Osborn Giles Foard (1820-1882), who was also the first Rowan Mills postmaster.
 After the construction of WNC Railroad, the railroad station was named Third Creek.
-The post office and town kept their name Rowan Mills until 1876, when the town was incorporated and renamed into Third Creek.
-In 1884 township people, who were all Democrats except for three people, decided to rename the town to Cleveland, in honor of Grover Cleveland, the first Democratic president elected since the Civil War.
+The post office and town kept the name Rowan Mills until 25 February 1884, when the town was incorporated and renamed to Third Creek.
+On 2 March 1887, the townspeople, who were all Democrats except for three people, decided to rename the town to Cleveland, in honor of Grover Cleveland, the first Democratic president elected since before the Civil War.
+The first postmaster of both the Third Creek Post Office and the Cleveland Post Office was William L. Allison.